cloudmesh-community/book/chapters/iaas/azure/azure-1.md

 ## Products

-Just as  Microsoft offers a large number of services.
+Just as Amazon Microsoft offers a large number of services.
 We included the from Microsoft in Sep.
 2018 highlighted services in the appendix, with convenient links to them.